PHPCSStandards/PHP_CodeSniffer/README.md

 ## Getting Started

-The default coding standard used by PHP_CodeSniffer is the PEAR coding standard.
-To check a file against the PEAR coding standard, simply specify the file's location:
+The default coding standard used by PHP_CodeSniffer is the PSR12 coding standard.
+To check a file against the PSR12 coding standard, simply specify the file's location:
 ```bash
 phpcs /path/to/code/myfile.php
 ```